gbif/hp-north-america/_posts/2026-06-05-GBIF-NA-Webinar.md

 lang-ref: NA-Q2-webinar
 background: assets/images/PC_GBIF%20NA%20Webinar%206-11-26-1%20(1).png
 ---
 Ever thought about what "data quality" even means or wondered what steps you need to take to improve the quality of your data?
-If you want to find out more and you missed the live webinar on 11 June 2026, please check out the recorded session.
+If you want to find out more and you missed the live webinar on 11 June 2026, please check out the recorded session and additional resources here:

  [Click Here to View](https://www.gbif-north-america.org/dqwebinar)